maulananais/ULTRACK/README.md

 # ULTRACK 🌐

 Welcome to **ULTRACK**, a powerful command-line tool for discovering username information across various websites.
-Using the Sherlock library, USNFINDER helps you find where a specific username is used on the internet.
+Using the Sherlock library, ULTRACK helps you find where a specific username is used on the internet.

 ## Features ✨